AltmyshovNursultan/Stork/README.md

 2. Post the package with the information below on the board.
 Package name, weight, origin, destination, dates, and proposal price.

+User is able to add review for travelers who prodived service.

 #### Technologies and tools
 + Java
 + Spring boot